Published 21st September 2021

 Are schools still recruiting for TEFL teachers?

 Yes!
 Schools are still recruiting and are accepting applicants from different locations worldwide.
-Many teachers are still travelling to their chosen destination to teach abroad once qualified.
-In fact, there is a global shortage of English teachers worldwide, so countries that are in a position to safely welcome TEFL teachers are doing so.
+With the successful roll-out of the vaccine worldwide, things are improving.
+Many vaccinated teachers are able to travel to their chosen destination to teach abroad once qualified.
+In fact, there is a global shortage of English teachers, so countries that are in a position to safely welcome TEFL teachers are doing so.
 Countries like China, South Korea and Thailand have opened their borders and are offering both long and short-stay visas.
 In that sense, your TEFL certificate can act as your ticket to a new adventure overseas, as travelling for work purposes is deemed essential.

 In the current highlighted series at The TEFL Academy, many alumni have made a break for the East when Coronavirus hit their home country, and are enjoying fewer restrictions overseas.
 For example, Rebecca Walsh packed her suitcase last March and has been teaching English in South Korea ever since, while Matthew Rees headed to Shanghai last November and is currently teaching English while enjoying relaxed restrictions.